A fragrance for every occasion

 Over 200 fragrances to choose from

 We get asked time and time again why our smell-alike fine fragrances are so cheap.
-Rather than try and answer the question ourselves we thought we would let two of the world’s most renowned perfumers answer the question for us, backed up by two articles published on the dailyfinance.com and the dailymail.co.uk websites.
+Rather than try and answer the question ourselves we thought we would let two of the world’s most renowned perfumers answer the question for us, backed up by articles published in the Los Angeles Times and on the dailyfinance.com and the dailymail.co.uk websites.

 The question is: “What does it really cost to make a $100 bottle of designer perfume?”